-- A. In accordance with Section 450-26.B.(1), garage apartments, the following variances or existing non-conformities are noted below: - 1) In accordance with the Section 450-26.B.(1)(d), garage and common areas are only permitted on the ground floor.
+- A. In accordance with Section 450-26.B.(1), garage apartments, the following variances or existing non-conformities are noted below: - In accordance with the Section 450-26.B.(1)(d), garage and common areas are only permitted on the ground floor.
 The Applicant is proposing two (2) rooms.
 One is a garage/storage room and the other is a bathroom with a washing machine and dryer.
-A d(1) use variance is required for the bathroom. - 2) In accordance with the Section 450-26.B.(1)(e), living accommodations are permitted on the second floor only.
-The Applicant is proposing living space on the ground floor (bathroom) and above the second floor (loft area).
-A d(1) use variance is required. - In accordance with the Section 450-26.B.(1)(f), the maximum building (peak) height of an accessory structure (garage apartment) is 25 feet.
-The Applicant is proposing a building height of 25.8 feet.
-A variance is required.
+A d(1) use variance is required for the bathroom.
+The Applicant has revised the plans and is proposing a garage area and common area on the ground floor.
+These areas conform.